The WWF is run at a local level by the following offices...

-- The SA wine industry received international recognition as leaders in the global wine sector for demonstrating the balance between nature and farming.
+- The SA wine industry has received international recognition as leaders in the global wine sector for demonstrating the balance between nature and farming.

 - By creating the Conservation Champion logo, consumers can easily recognise and choose to support the environmental leaders with every wine purchase and when choosing to visit farms.